Company

 The difference between 4G and 5G

-LTE can achieve bandwidths of up to 150 Mbit/s in simple operations.
-In cities, speeds of up to 300 Mbit/s are possible.
-This bandwidth is fine for fast downloads of large amounts of data.
-The introduction of 5G won't mean the end of LTE; it’s more like an evolutionary step that will supplement the existing network.
+LTE currently offers a bandwidth of 300 Mbit/s.
+The introduction of 5G does not mean the end of LTE for the time being, but is a further development in addition to the existing network.
 The parallel operation of both technologies will enable higher capacities and faster network speeds in the future.

 Flexible provision of network infrastructure

-5G sets new standards.
-It will meet future requirements for data speed, network capacity, latency, and data security.
+5G will meet future requirements for data speed, network capacity, latency, and data security.

 With 5G, numerous network layers are able to serve different applications in parallel, for example, for industry customers.
 Every application will receive its own suitable layer.
 The technology of dividing the network into individual layers is called network slicing.
 It is based on technologies such as network functions virtualization (NFV) and software-defined networks (SDN).
 The flexibility these technologies provide will make it possible to combine real network capacities to create virtual network sectors on demand, opening up the possibility of customer-specific solutions.